Chuck Berry performing at the Birmingham Odeon in England.

-"What he did with the English language and how he worked the words and the detail that he put into the songs, I mean, if you listen to the verses in a Chuck Berry song, they keep changing, and they keep telling the story," Mr. Edwards says.
-"And then pretty soon, by the end of that song—and it might only be a two-minute, 58-second song—but you've heard a lifetime in the life of a teen-ager."
+"What he did with the English language and how he worked the words and the detail that he put into the songs, I mean, if you listen to the verses in a Chuck Berry song, they keep changing, and they keep telling the story," Edwards says.
+"And then pretty soon, by the end of that song — and it might only be a two-minute, 58-second song — but you've heard a lifetime in the life of a teenager."

 Berry was also the first black rock artist to find national success performing his own music.
 From his experience in St. Louis, he knew what that took.
 And while he still listed black guitarists like Charlie Christian and T-Bone Walker as his main influences, Berry was more careful with his own image, making his diction, as he described it, harder and whiter.
 Johnnie Johnson remembers that this could cause problems on the road.

 Sometimes Berry didn't make it as far as the stage.
-Showing up for a scheduled concert one night in Knoxville, Tennessee, he was turned away at the door.
-The show's organizers explained, `It's a country dance, and we had no idea that "Maybellene" was recorded by a Negro man.'
+Showing up for a scheduled concert one night in Knoxville, Tenn., he was turned away at the door.
+The show's organizers explained, "It's a country dance, and we had no idea that 'Maybellene' was recorded by a Negro man."
 Berry returned to his car and listened as a white replacement band played his music.

 "I didn't even know that you could use lawyers to correct these things, you know, then, you know," Mr. Berry says.
 "So it goes on and on and on, but that happens to rookies, if you want to call a new musician a rookie."